Reno Police arrest suspect for Attempted Murder

-RENO, Nev.
-(KOLO) - The Reno Police Department is reporting the arrest of Juan Montalvo, 23, on charges of Attempted Murder, three counts of Assault with a Deadly Weapon, and Child Endangerment.
+The Reno Police Department is reporting the arrest of Juan Montalvo, 23, on charges of Attempted Murder, three counts of Assault with a Deadly Weapon, and Child Endangerment.

 Investigators say the victim was found the evening of June 10, 2020 in the area of Neil Road and McCarran Blvd.
 The victim had been shot twice.